HOW FAR HAS CORONAVIRUS SPREAD IN MINNESOTA AND WISCONSIN?

-The CDC adds that it may be possible to get the virus by touching a contaminated surface or object and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.
+The CDC adds that it may be possible to get the virus by a person touching a contaminated surface or object, and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.

 The CDC adds that people infected with COVID-19 are thought to be most contagious when they are most symptomatic (or in other words, when they are the sickest).